 When discussing naval architecture, the term “poop deck” has a particular meaning.
 Taken from the Latin word “puppis” and the French term “la poupe,” the term references the aft or back end of a sailing ship.
-The captain and sailors used the poop deck for a specific purpose in its time.
+The captain and sailors used the area for a specific purpose in its time.

 In This Article…